Australian BioResources

 NOD.Cg-Prkdc < scid > IL2rg < tm1Wjl >/SzJAusb

-• Origin – Imported from The Jackson Laboratory in 2014, 2015 and 2022.
+• Origin – Imported from The Jackson Laboratory in 2014.
+Last refreshed in 2024 on Astro Free mice.

 • Common name/s – NSG, NOD scid gamma